shobrook/pkld/README.md

 ## Authors

-Created by [Paul Bogdan](https://github.com/paulcbogdan) and [Jonathan Shobrook](https://github.com/shobrook) to make our lives easier at the Dolcos Lab.
+Created by [Paul Bogdan](https://github.com/paulcbogdan) and [Jonathan Shobrook](https://github.com/shobrook) to make our lives easier when iterating on data/training pipelines.